KapilLalwani/money-tracker/README.md

-# Expense Tracker
+# Money Tracker

-> This is the starter project used in my [Claude Code course](https://codewithmosh.com/p/claude-code).

 A basic expense tracker app built with React.
-It intentionally has a bug, poor UI, and messy code — all of which we fix together throughout the course.
+It intentionally has a bug, poor UI, and messy code — all of which I'm learning to fix.

 ## Getting Started